afs/rdf-delta/docs/delta.md

 used separately.
 Delta is not trying to support all possible uses of RDF Patch as a change record.

-Delta also gives a numeric version number to each patch.
-This makes it easier to work with.
-Version numbers are allocated when the patch server stgarts up.
-They may change over time, for example, if a log is consolidated into a shorter one.

 ## Patch Server

-The Delta patch server (DPS) provides access to logs for a number of datasets, appending a patch and retriveing a sequence.
+The Delta Patch Server (DPS) provides access to logs for a number of datasets, appending a patch and retrieving a sequence.

-@@ "Log Server"

 With the initial state of the dataset and the log of patches, it is possible to create later versions of the dataset because a log is